My name is Atle Valan and I am a Norwegian game designer based in Oslo, Norway.

 I have a passion for creating great environments, both fictional and in real life.

 I am also an advocate for better prioritization of sounds and the usage of adaptive music,

 particularly in the games industry.

-I have a Bachelor Degree in Game Design from Westerdals, and I am currently working at Kristiania University College (School of Arts, Design & Media), as production assistant and teacher for Game Design, 3D-graphics and Visual Effects.
-I am also doing some own projects, freelance and some consulting.
+I have a Bachelor Degree in Game Design from Westerdals, and I am currently working at Red Thread Games as a Junior Game Designer.
+I am also working part time at Kristiania University College (School of Arts, Design & Media), as production assistant and teacher for Game Design, 3D-graphics and Visual Effects.
+In my free time i like to develop my own projects, do some freelance and some consulting.

 I grew up on a farm up north in Norway in a rural district called Leirfjord, where playing music, being outdoors and playing video games with my brothers